 Changing the world byte by byte

-The world is alive with ‘things’.
-By 2020 there’s expected to be over 20 billion connected devices.
+The world is alive with ‘things’ with over 20 billion connected devices.
 So, what is ‘The Internet of Things’ and ‘M2M connectivity’, and what’s our role within this dynamic marketplace?

 The Internet of Things (IoT) is a network of tangible objects (things) that are connected through the internet to exchange data, without any human interaction.
 These ‘things’ have embedded software, sensors, actuators and network connectivity that enables the collection and exchange of data.

 ‘Things’ can refer to physical devices, buildings, vehicles and in fact anything that can be embedded with the connectivity technology.